jschlatow/taskopen/README.markdown

 	macro index ,t "<pipe-message>mess2task2<enter>"

 #Installation
 Just copy the scripts to /usr/bin or ~/bin.

+#Perl version, migration guide
+Replace your taskopen binary in /usr/bin or ~/bin with 'taskopen.pl'.
+Be sure to install all dependencies.

+Currently, the perl version does not support an external 'taskopenrc' file.
+Therefore you need to modify the variables in the script directly.

+**Any advice about how to add 'taskopenrc' support to the perl version (with low overhead and minimum dependencies) would be much appreciated.**

+#Bash version (deprecated)

 You should also copy one of the taskopenrc files to ~/.taskopenrc and modify it to your needs.

 Currently there are two different taskopenrc files delivered with taskopen: